Girls tennis: Chariho loses in D-II semifinals

 No. 3 Chariho finished the season 13-3.
 Two of its losses were to Ponaganset and another to Lincoln School.

-"We did have a great year, a great group of kid with super good attitudes," Fain said.
+"We did have a great year, a great group of kids with super good attitudes," Fain said.

 — Keith Kimberlin